-The Vernon Commonage SEI was initiated in 2004 to provide inventory information on rare and fragile ecosystems that can be used for ecologically sustainable land use and development planning.
+The Lake Country SEI was initiated in 2004 to provide inventory information on rare and fragile ecosystems that can be used for ecologically sustainable land use and development planning.
 We used Terrestrial Ecosystem Mapping (TEM) as a base to develop a Sensitive Ecosystems theme map.
 The inventory was compiled through aerial photograph interpretation and field sampling in the summer of 2005.
-The project area covers private land, provincial parks, and small areas of crown land.
+The project area covers private land, provincial parks, regional parks and provincial crown land.
 This technical report documents inventory methods and results, the conservation analysis, and provides management recommendations.

-Thirty-one percent of the study area is comprised of sensitive ecosystems (SE); fourteen percent of the area was included in the other important ecosystem (OIE) categories.
-Wetlands, old forests, riparian ecosystems, and broadleaf woodlands were extremely rare in the study area.
-Although greater areas of intact grasslands, coniferous woodlands, and sparsely vegetated ecosystems remained, much of the area was covered by altered ecosystems including extensive agricultural fields, young forests, and some disturbed grasslands.
+Twenty-eight percent of the study area is comprised of sensitive ecosystems (SE); eight percent of the area was included in the other important ecosystem (OIE) categories.
+Wetlands, old forests, riparian, sparsely vegetated, and broadleaf woodland ecosystems were extremely rare in the study area.
+Although greater areas of intact grasslands and coniferous woodland ecosystems remained, much of the area was covered by altered ecosystems including extensive agricultural fields, young forests, and some disturbed grasslands.
 Remaining grasslands are at risk to invasive plant species introduction or spread.

 Many of the sensitive ecosystems are at high risk from human settlement, including loss, fragmentation, or further degradation by human use and invasion by non-native plants.
 Many forested areas have become thick with ingrowth and are at risk of loss to catastrophic wildfires.

-These areas provide many social values including recreation opportunities and increased property values.
+Sensitive and other important ecosystems provide many social values including recreation opportunities and increased property values.
 With the study area supporting many remaining rare and fragile ecosystems, it is paramount to balance the retention and ecological sustainability of sensitive ecosystems with sustainable land development.